openvinotoolkit/training_toolbox_caffe/README_FD.md

 ### Create LMDB files

-To create LMDB files got to the '$CAFFE_ROOT/python/lmdb_utils/' directory and run the following scripts:
+To create LMDB files go to the '$CAFFE_ROOT/python/lmdb_utils/' directory and run the following scripts:

 1. Run docker in interactive sesion with mounted directory with WIDER dataset
 ```